kressety/openai-python-mealuet/README.md

 ### Polling Helpers

-When interacting with the API some actions such as starting a Run may take time to complete.
+When interacting with the API some actions such as starting a Run and adding files to vector stores are asynchronous and take time to complete.
 The SDK includes helper functions which will poll the status until it reaches a terminal state and then return the resulting object.
 If an API method results in an action which could benefit from polling there will be a corresponding version of the method ending in '\_and_poll'.